-This provision for terminal notice or salary need not apply in the event that there has been a nding that the conduct, which justi ed dismissal, involved malfeasance.
-On the recommendation of the faculty hearing committee or the chief executive of cer, the governing board may take into account the length and quality of service of the faculty member in determining what, if any, payments shall be made beyond the effective date of dismissal.
+This provision for terminal notice or salary need not apply in the event that there has been a finding that the conduct which justified dismissal involved malfeasance.
+On the recommendation of the faculty hearing committee or the chief executive officer, the governing board may take into account the length and quality of service of the faculty member in determining what, if any, payments shall be made beyond the effective date of dismissal.